pklopping/ShouldIFlyMyDroneToday/README.md

 ##Disclaimer

 The author of this software does not condone the illegal operation of any recreational aircraft.
-It is the operators responsibility to know and abide by all local, state, and national laws.
+It is the operators responsibility to know and abide by all local, state, and federal laws.

+##Next Version Features
+Should I pursue this app I might have it incorporate the following features in the next version(s)

+* Have the app take daylight into account
+* Have the app propose the best time in the day to fly

+### Authors Notes

+* In the interest of saving time, I decided to do without detailed error reporting.
+I did make some attempts to error-proof the interface, but it's not impossible to break.
+* Yes, I like fieldsets.
+Deal with it.
+*